-- MAKE THE CROSTINI: Cut 16 slices of baguette sized bread about 1/4-1/2 inch thick (or use larger bread and cut in halves or quarters).
-Toast in toaster oven until golden brown.
-(Alternatively grill bread for a minute per side or bake at 375F for about 8 minutes).
+- MAKE THE CROSTINI: Cut 16 slices of baguette sized bread about 1/4-1/2 inch (0.7-1.2cm) thick (or 4-5 slices of larger bread that you will cut in thirds or quarters).
+Toast slices in toaster or toaster oven until golden brown.
+(Alternatively grill bread for a minute per side or bake at 375F/190C for about 8 minutes).
 Bread should be fairly crisp.
 Brush with olive oil on both sides using pastry brush.
 Then rub one side of bread with the cut half of a garlic clove.

-- MAKE THE AVOCADO: Cut avocado in half.
+- MAKE THE AVOCADO MASH (Guacamole): Cut avocado in half.
 Remove the pit.
-Scoop out the avocado into a small bowl, discarding the skin.
-Squeeze in juice of half or three-quarters of a lime sprinkle with 1/4 teaspoon salt.
-Mash, taste and add more lime and salt as desired.
-Add pepper to taste.
+Scoop out the avocado into a small bowl with a spoon, discarding the skin.
+Squeeze in juice of half or three-quarters of a lime and sprinkle with 1/4 teaspoon kosher salt.
+Mash, taste and add more lime, salt and pepper as needed.

-- ASSEMBLE: Place crostini on a serving platter or wooden cutting board.
+- ASSEMBLE: Place crostini on a wooden cutting board.
 Divide avocado evenly over crostini and spread.
 Place a few cherry tomato halves on top.
-Just before serving, drizzle with Balsamic Glaze.
-Try a zig zag pattern, drizzling balsamic over crostini and onto platter for a nice presentation.
+Cut toast slices into bite size pieces if you used larger bread slices.
+Serve on cutting board or transfer to a platter.
+Just before serving, drizzle with Balsamic reduction/glaze.
+Make a zig zag pattern, drizzling balsamic over crostini and onto platter for a nice presentation.

 - Make Ahead: Prepare all the components ahead.
-Assembly can be done up to 30-60 minutes ahead, but I suggest drizzling the Balsamic just before serving as it tends to bleed into the avocado if it's not thick enough.
+Assembly can be done up to 30-60 minutes ahead, but I suggest drizzling the Balsamic reduction just before serving as it tends to bleed into the avocado.